Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_madscientist_update_scoreboard          1       // Whether the mad scientist shows dead players as missing in action (Only applies if ttt_madscientist_is_monster is not enabled)

 // Shadow
-ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay out of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within
+ttt_shadow_is_jester                        0       // Whether shadows should be treated as members of the jester team ttt_shadow_start_timer                      30      // How much time (in seconds) the shadow has to find their target at the start of the round ttt_shadow_buffer_timer                     7       // How much time (in seconds) the shadow can stay out of their target's radius without dying ttt_shadow_alive_radius                     8       // The radius (in meters) from the living target that the shadow has to stay within